wesley-petit/game-production-pipeline/docs/install-user.md

     <p align="center"><img width="60%" src="assets/helix-core/unreal-review-changelists.PNG" alt="Review changelists window"></p>

-2. Pick the changelist you want to load and now you are good to go !
+2. Enter the changelist id you want to load and now you are good to go !

 ## Glossary